-Section 162(m) of the Internal Revenue Code, as amended ("Section 162(m)") provides that, in general, publicly traded companies may not deduct, in any taxable year, compensation in excess of \$1,000,000 paid to such companies' "covered employees," which historically included the chief executive officer and up to three other most highly-compensated executive officers (excluding the chief financial officer) as of the end of any fiscal year which is not "qualified performance-based compensation," as defined in Section 162(m).
-The Tax Cuts and Jobs Act, enacted on December 22, 2017, repealed the exclusion for qualified performance-based compensation under Section 162(m), effective January 1, 2018, except for compensation payable pursuant to a written binding contract in place before November 2, 2017 that is not materially modified thereafter, and added the chief financial officer to the group of covered employees.
-For 2020, we and the Compensation Committee complied with the limitations of Section 162(m) to the extent practicable and consistent with retaining, attracting and motivating the Company's executive officers.
-However, to maintain flexibility in compensating executive officers in a manner designed to promote the goals of the Company and its stockholders, we have not adopted a policy that all executive compensation must be deductible.
-The limitations of Section 162(m) did not apply to the compensation we paid in recent years.
+Section 162(m) of the Internal Revenue Code, as amended ("Section 162(m)") provides that, in general, publicly traded companies may not deduct, in any taxable year, compensation in excess of \$1,000,000 paid to such companies' current and former executive officers (the "covered employees").
+Accordingly, generally compensation in excess of \$1,000,000 paid to our covered current and former executive officers will not be deductible by us.
+While we and the Compensation Committee consider the limitations of Section 162(m) to the extent practicable in designing and implementing our compensation programs, the Compensation Committee will exercise its business judgment and continue to maintain flexibility in compensating executive officers in a manner designed to promote the goals of the Company and its stockholders, recognizing that compensation paid under such programs may not be deductible under Section 162(m).